 At Saint Joseph’s, undergraduate and graduate students are encouraged to participate in hands-on research through an individual academic department or one of our interdisciplinary research centers.

-Many of our study abroad programs include experiential learning opportunities including internships, service learning and volunteer work.
+Many of our study abroad programs include experiential learning opportunities such as volunteer work and internships.

 Taking classes in Asian Politics and Computer Engineering at the same time allowed me to make connections between the two spheres of interest I love the most: technology and Asia.
 On top of that, through my co-op working at SAP, I was able to apply this cross-disciplinary learning as I worked with technology with coworkers in Asia; truly the best of both worlds!"